jcgom3/Challenge-14-Tech_blog/README.md

 # Summary
-Create an E-Commerce backend app using Javascript, Node.js, Express, MySQL2, Sequelize & Heroku.
+Create an Tech Blog using MVC essentials with Javascript, Node.js, Express, MySQL2, Sequelize, handlebars & Heroku.

 # Description
-This app allows users to view, add, update and remove employees using MySQL, node.js & JavaScript
+This app allows users to log in, sign up, view, add, update and remove comments on a blog.

 # Table of Contents
 * [Installation & Database SetUp](#Installation)